-Our Masterpiece Green Tara statue was handmade in Patan, Nepal and is based on Tibetan Buddhism.
+The features of our Tibetan Green Tara statue are based in Tibetan Buddhism.
 In Tibetan Buddhism, Green Tara is given the rank of a full Buddha.
-Indeed, for many centuries the Nepali sculptors have been the preferred source of the Tibetan Monasteries.
-As such, I invite you to compare photos of our Green Tara statue with statues made by other artisans.
+Indeed, for many centuries the Nepali sculptors have created the world’s best Green Tara statues and Nepal has long been the preferred source of the Tibetan Monasteries for all their Buddhist sculpture.
+As such, I invite you to compare photos of our Green Tara statue with statues made by artisans in other countries.

 This Masterpiece Green Tara statue was produced as a collaboration between three master artisans.
 As a result, the engravings on her robe, crown and jewels are done with intricate precision.
 Additionally, they are adorned with turquoise and coral stones.
 Her face is painted with a combination of glass and gold which creates an unequaled ambient luster.
 As a result, she will bring a sense of calm to any home or meditation center.